Course Code: im3

 In this lesson, you'll pick up some of the fundamentals of this big, powerful program.
 You'll jump right in and get your hands dirty by playing with the user interface and learning a couple of different ways to navigate between the major sections that will be covered in this course.
-And just in case something comes up where you need immediate help, you'll look at how you can activate Outlook's help systems and get answers in seconds.
+And just in case something comes up where you need immediate help, the lesson will go over how you can activate Outlook's help systems and get answers in seconds.

 It's time to move your attention from email over to the related subject of contacts.
 By the end of this lesson, you'll be well on your way to mastery of Outlook 2013's new People view and the contacts that reside therein.
 More importantly, you'll know what contacts can do, and how to use them to keep track of all sorts of information.
-From there, you'll look at Contact Groups, Outlook 2010's replacement for Distribution Lists.
+From there, you'll look at Contact Groups, including their benefits and pitfalls.
 To wrap things up, the lesson will talk a bit about Address Books, an approach to contacting people by email that you'll likely encounter (even if you don't realize it) when using Outlook in a corporate environment.

-So far, the course has dealt with communication-related topics like email and contacts.
+So far in the course, you've dealt with communication-related topics like email and contacts.
 Now you're going off in another direction.
-Outlook 2010 has a flexible and easy-to-use Calendar that helps you track and manage all the stuff you need to get done.
+Outlook 2013 has a flexible and easy-to-use Calendar that helps you track and manage all the stuff you need to get done.
 In this lesson, you'll focus on the basics of using the Calendar, scheduling appointments and meetings, and tracking events.
 You'll also look at two powerful tools that make working with the Calendar more efficient: Calendar Groups and Schedule view.
 By the time you're done with this lesson, you'll know what you need to know to be able to use one or more Outlook Calendars efficiently.
 This lesson not only gives you all the info you need about using Calendars—by the time you finish, you'll have reached the halfway point in the course!

 This lesson is about getting things done.
 Outlook tasks and to-dos are ways to keep track of what you need to get done.
-Tasks are pretty much what you would expect—items that you create to keep track of some particular task.
+Tasks are pretty much what you'd expect—items that you create to keep track of some particular task.
 To-dos are somewhat more interesting in that they are Outlook's way of tracking things you need to do something about without creating a special task for them.
-By the time you're done with this lesson you will clearly understand the difference between tasks and to-dos, and know how to work with the To-Do Bar and the Daily Task List, Outlook's two ways of constantly reminding you of the things you need to get done next.
+By the time you're done with this lesson, you'll clearly understand the difference between tasks and to-dos and know how to work with the To-Do Bar and the Daily Task List, Outlook's two ways of constantly reminding you of the things you need to get done next.

-Outlook 2010 is all about communication, but it is also about storing and managing information, too.
+Outlook 2013 is all about communication.
+But it is all about storing and managing information, too.
 In this lesson, you'll look at three aspects of Outlook that help with these essential tasks.
 Notes give you a way to keep track of all those little random bits of information that otherwise would end up on scraps of paper all over the place.
-Speaking of random stuff, you have shortcuts and the Shortcuts Pane.
-With these, you can effectively create your own custom Navigation Pane, one that points to the Outlook items most important to you.
+And speaking of random stuff, you have shortcuts and the Shortcuts Pane.
+With these, you can effectively create your own custom Folder Pane, one that points to the Outlook items most important to you.
 Even better, you can use shortcuts to point to stuff that's outside of Outlook, meaning you can organize information that's anywhere on your computer, the company network, even out on the Internet.
 Finally, you'll begin learning about folders.
 Folders let you organize the masses of information that you can accumulate in Outlook, while the Folder List lets you find them all again.
 This discussion lays the groundwork for Lesson 9, where folders are revealed to be a key part of automating your work in Outlook.

 Bill Mann has written about software for over 15 years.
 He is the author of numerous books, including "How to Do Everything with Microsoft Office Outlook 2003" and "How to Do Everything with Microsoft Office Outlook 2007."
 He has led online courses on Outlook 2000, 2002, 2003, 2007, and 2010.
 He holds a Bachelor of Science in Electrical Engineering from the University of Rochester.